 – the International Committee of the Red Cross (ICRC)

-States Parties to the Geneva Conventions
+States Party to the Geneva Conventions

 The Geneva Conventions and their Additional Protocols are at the core of international humanitarian law, the body of international law that regulates the conduct of armed conflict and seeks to limit its effects.

-The Conventions and their Additional Protocols call for measures to be taken to prevent or put an end to all breaches.
+The Geneva Conventions and their Additional Protocols call for measures to be taken to prevent or put an end to all breaches.
 They contain stringent rules to deal with what are known as “grave breaches”.
 Those responsible for grave breaches must be sought, tried or extradited, whatever their nationality.

 Observers, which include humanitarian organizations, the United Nations and several of its specialized agencies, non-governmental organizations and other humanitarian partners.